richwynmorris/JS210/revision_materials/assignments_and_comparison.md

 ### Assignments and Comparison

 * Initial variable assignment in javascript is achieved using an **initalizer**.
-An initializer is the expression in javascript that takes place to the  right of the `=` operator.
+An initializer is the expression in javascript that takes place to the  right of the `=` operator when a variable is declared.
 The initializer only exists when a newly declared variable is assigned an initial value.
+Later reassignment of the variable does not use an intializer.

 * The return value of the intial assignment is always `undefined`.